Comet Long Polling with PHP and jQuery

 set_time_limit(MESSAGE_TIMEOUT_SECONDS+MESSAGE_TIMEOUT_SECONDS_BUFFER);

-// Counter to manually keep track of time elapsed (seems crude to rely solely on PHP's timeout)
+// Counter to manually keep track of time elapsed (PHP's set_time_limit() is unrealiable while sleeping)

 $counter = MESSAGE_TIMEOUT_SECONDS;